 If you find yourself dreaming of owning an Australian Shepherd someday, you’re not alone.
 Aussies, as they are called, are an increasingly common choice as a favorite household pet.
 But new dog owners might be wondering if this breed is a good fit for first-time dog owners.

-An Australian Shepherd certainly can be a suitable dog for a new owner.
-However, that does not make them an easy type of dog to care for or one that’s right for everyone.
-Australian Shepherds can be challenging in some ways and might be difficult for a first-time dog owner.
-They can also be very rewarding for those who are willing to put in the work.
+An Australian Shepherd certainly can be a suitable dog for a new dog owner.
+But, Australian Shepherds can be challenging and might be difficult for a first-time dog owner.
+Aussies can also be great companions for those who are willing to put in the work.

 If your heart is set on an Aussie, they are great dogs if you have the time and patience to devote to training them and caring for them.
 Read on to learn about the factors to consider when deciding if this breed is the right choice for your family.

 Australian Shepherds are a lot of fun and have an excellent temperament, but they do require some training and patience.
-Some of the characteristics that make them a joy are the same ones that make them a challenge!
+Some of the characteristics that make them enjoyable are the same ones that make them a challenge!

 Workers by Nature

-Having them trained properly while they’re young and giving them plenty of tasks to keep their mind busy is a good way to get a handle on their smart nature.
-If you don’t keep their sharp minds busy with jobs, their herding instincts might take over.
-This could lead them to start shepherding other pets or kids in the house.
+Having them trained properly while they’re young and giving them plenty of tasks to keep their mind busy is a good way to get a handle on their need to work nature.

 Another trait that can make Aussie tough for new dog owners to handle is their energy.
-They are naturally athletic dogs.
-They require an owner that can provide them with plenty of space and time for them to exert some of that energy.
-If they don’t have a proper outlet for their energy, they can become destructive and difficult to handle.
+They require plenty of space and time for them to exert some of that energy.
+If Aussies don’t have a proper outlet for their energy, they can become destructive and difficult to handle.

 Does an Aussie Get Attached to One Person?

 Aussies tend to get attached to one or two of their most trusted family members.
 In fact, they can get a little too attached to their owners and tend to suffer some separation anxiety.
-They love to follow their chosen person around the house.
-If you’re lucky enough to be one of their favorites, they will greet you with enthusiastic affection whenever you return home after a day of work, school or even after you walk in the house after being outside for a few minutes!
+Aussies love to follow their person around the house.

-Just because Aussies will be particularly attached to one or two people in your family does not mean that they can’t be excellent dogs for the entire family.
+Just because Aussies may be attached to 1 or 2 people in your family does not mean that they can’t be excellent dogs for the entire family.
 They tend to get along well with kids and pets.
 So, even if mom or dad is their favorite, it doesn’t mean they won’t be friends with other family members.
-They just might pick their favorite to follow everywhere, including the bathroom.

 What Are Some Tips for a New Aussie Owner?